 Metas Adventist Hospital is now NABH Accredited

-“Yes, Metas Adventist Hospital, Surat is now officially a NABH accredited hospital in Surat city”, declares Dr. Srikakolli Eliah, President & CEO of Metas Group of Institutions.
+“Yes, Metas Adventist Hospital, Surat is now officially an NABH accredited hospital in Surat city”, declares Dr Srikakolli Eliah, President & CEO of Metas Group of Institutions.

-- The staff in an accredited health care organization are satisfied lot as it provides for continuous learning, good working environment, leadership and above all ownership of clinical processes.
+- The staff in an accredited health care organization were satisfied, as it provides for continuous learning, good working environment, leadership and above all ownership of clinical processes.

 - Accreditation to a health care organization stimulates continuous improvement.
-It enables the organization in demonstrating commitment to quality care.
+It enables the organization to demonstrate a commitment to quality care.
 It raises community confidence in the services provided by the health care organization.
-It also provides opportunity to healthcare unit to benchmark with the best.
+It also provides an opportunity for the healthcare unit to benchmark with the best.

 - Finally, accreditation provides an objective system of empanelment by insurance and other third parties.
 Accreditation provides access to reliable and certified information on facilities, infrastructure and level of care.

-Every department in the hospital underwent vigorous training of the Standard Operating Procedures (SOPs) and documentations required to be followed.
-Chapter champions exceled in their field of expertise.
+Every department in the hospital underwent vigorous training of the Standard Operating Procedures (SOPs) and documentation required to be followed.
+Chapter champions excelled in their field of expertise.
 Though not assessed by the board, the system that the hospital adapted was NABH driven and approved practices.
 Every new staff that joined the hospital was exposed to the SOPs and made it their work culture.